 Ask, Listen, Wait.

 I had fully intended to wrap up my two-part Instagram series the very next day.
 The concluding post was already drafted and ready to share until I gave it a final read-through and realized it was completely and thoroughly wrong.
 Not at all what I wanted to convey.
 So what did I do?
 I wrote it again.
 And after giving this new version a final read-through, I realized it was still completely and thoroughly wrong.
 Where were my words?
-By about the third time through it finally started to dawn on me that something was off; I obviously didn’t have the answers that I thought I had.
+By about the third time through it finally started to dawn on me that something was off; I clearly didn’t have the answers that I thought I had.

 But sometimes things get fuzzy and it’s not so easy to find my answers, even with the careful introspection and the waiting.
 Always the waiting while I ponder which direction to take, or wonder if I accidentally stepped off of my path and am wandering somewhere in the woods nearby.
 Sure, the scenery is beautiful, and the squirrels are entertaining, but it’s probably not the quickest route to where I want to go.
 And I’ve never been a fan of wasting time; there’s far too little of it to squander.
 Who knows how much life I have left?
 And I’ve got very important places to be.